 Odours are a top source for air pollution complaints in many parts of Australia.
 Undesirable scents and smells spark from a wide variety of sources, including from the work of certain industries like pulp and paper manufacturers and sewage treatment facilities.
 With so many sources of odour, it is often difficult to measure it.
 This is also due to the number of odours that aren’t even detected by the human nose.
+Drones are beginning to help with environmental monitoring and have proven popular in various industries due to their ‘birds eye’ view.

-However, in some cases, an odour is more than just an unpleasant smell.
+In some cases, an odour is more than just an unpleasant smell.
 It can be a sign of dangerous compounds or gas leaks.
 Odours can result from certain compounds, like hydrogen sulphide, ammonia, and mercaptans.
 These compounds are common from industries like fertiliser production, landfills, composting facilities, and pulp and paper mills.

 As the world’s population grows, so does the need for rising food production levels.
 In many places in Australia, this includes the growth of industrial livestock operations to produce pork, chicken, duck, and more.
 With so many livestock living in a concentrated area, excrement tends to pile up.
 This waste then creates odour pollution for the communities around it.